sveetch/py-css-styleguide/docs/usage.rst

 The real benefit comes when you build manifest from Sass sources so this will automatically update manifest when you change your Sass settings.

 So go into your Sass source directory and copy `this Sass file <https://github.com/sveetch/py-css-styleguide/blob/master/py_css_styleguide/scss/_styleguide_helpers.scss>`_ to ``_styleguide_helpers.scss``.
-It contains some mixin helper to ease writing manifest from Sass maps.
+It contains some Sass helpers to ease writing manifest from Sass maps.

 For this sample purpose we will create a basic settings file to ``_settings.scss``: